yuanbaowen521/Hi-C-pipeline/README.md

 Prerequisite:
 To conduct the workflow, several softwares should be installed.
 1: HiCUP (http://www.bioinformatics.babraham.ac.uk/projects/download.html#hicup)
-2: A bioconductor package GOTHiC
+2: The homer software
-3:
+3: A bioconductor package GOTHiC
 4: